backend-development/backend-development-textbook/source/javascript_and_ajax.md

 ![](images/rails-js-1.jpg)

-We want to replace this with a version that uses Rails typical AJAX.
+We want to replace this with a version that uses Rails typical Javascript.
 When the 'edit' link is clicked the server returns JavaScript that places the form into the existing page.
-When the form is submitted - also via AJAX - the server returns JavaScript that enters the name of the new ingredient into the existing list.
+When the form is submitted - also by Javascript - the server returns JavaScript that enters the name of the new ingredient into the existing list.